TehShrike/abstract-state-router/readme.md

 var stateRouter = createStateRouter(makeRenderer, rootElement, options)
 ```

 The `makeRenderer` should be a function that returns an object with four properties: render, destroy, getChildElement, and reset.
-Still needs to be documented, see test/support/renderer-mock.js for an implementation.
+Documentation is [here](https://github.com/TehShrike/abstract-state-router/blob/master/renderer.md) - see [test/support/renderer-mock.js](https://github.com/TehShrike/abstract-state-router/blob/master/test/helpers/renderer-mock.js) for an example implementation.

 The `rootElement` is the element where the first-generation states will be created.